First Time User? Enroll now.

-If prolapse is suspected, your doctor will ask you questions about your past and current health.
+Your doctor will ask you questions about your past and current health.
 This includes asking about your symptoms and past pregnancies.
 Your doctor will also do a physical exam, including a pelvic exam.
-Pelvic organ prolapse that doesn't cause symptoms is often found during a routine exam.
+And you may have other tests.
+Pelvic organ prolapse that doesn't cause symptoms may be found during a routine exam.

 Health Tools help you make wise health decisions or take action to improve your health.